 What works for the Japanese population also translates well for travelers in that country.
 Karaoke facilitates intercultural communication, providing a port in the culture-shock storm.
 You might not know how to speak Japanese or how to bow correctly when you leave a room, but at least you know how to belt Whitney Houston tunes into a microphone.

 There are a few notes to take into consideration before you start singing.
 For starters, know that in Japan, most karaoke takes place in private rooms or karaoke boxes, also known as KTVs.
 Don’t expect to sing to an auditorium of strangers but, rather, an intimate group.

 Once you’ve found your way inside of a karaoke box, it’s time to pick a song.
 Most locals tend to stick to Japanese songs, which isn’t to say that a non-speaker needs to try to sing in Japanese.
 In my experience, the reception is better to a top-40 hit than something niche.
 The key word here is song, singular.
 Start with just one.

-“In Japan, people make sure they put in one song and then see that others have added a song each,” says Mari Yamamoto, an actor and writer from Tokyo now living in New York.
+“In Japan, people make sure they put in one song and then see that others have added a song each,” says Mari Yamamoto, an actor and writer from Tokyo.
 There’s an unspoken understanding that there will be an order to the evening, and everyone will get equal time on the mic.